-- The authority should be given at first mention of the species, set in roman after the scientific name (e.g., Anthomyza elbergi Andersson).
-Alternatively, a reference may be cited. - If a date of classification is given with the authority, it should be separated from the authority by a comma (e.g., Anthomyza bellatrix Roháçek, 1984). - When a species or subspecies is transferred to a genus other than that in which it was first classified, the original authority is placed in parentheses.
-In botany and microbiology, the authority of the new combination follows and is not placed in parentheses.
-For example, Calluna vulgaris (L.) Hull, Shigella dysenteriae (Shiga) Castellani & Chalmers.
-In zoology, the authority of the new combination is not given, as in this example: Lepomis gulosus (Cuvier).
+• The authority should be given at first mention of the species, set in roman after the scientific name (e.g. Anthomyza elbergi Andersson).
+Alternatively, a reference may be cited.

+may be cited. indeterminate'

+• If a date of classification is given with the authority, it should be separated from the authority by a comma (e.g. Anthomyza bellatrix Roháçek, 1984).

+• When a species or subspecies is transferred to a genus other than that in which it was first classified, the original authority is placed in parentheses.
+In botany and microbiology, the authority of the new combination follows and is not placed in parentheses [e.g. Calluna vulgaris (L.) Hull, Shigella dysenteriae (Shiga) Castellani & Chalmers].
+In zoology, the authority of the new combination is not given [e.g. Lepomis gulosus (Cuvier)].